ArenKDesai/Aren-s-Notes/graphics lec.md

 However, a better solution is to use a **mip-map**.
 This continuously halves the image and maps the image to the halved size.
 The program can now use bi-linear interpolation to grab the color of the smallest image, the image of one pixel size.
 The program can also interpolate between sizes.

 ## Faking normals
-We need the normals of smooth surfaces, but
+We need the normals of smooth surfaces, but we make objects with a discrete number of sides.
+We can instead interpolate the normals of a smooth surface so t